The Tragedy of Mathematics in Russia: Roles of Luzin's Students

-In his terminal years Luzin saw the bottom of the sour bowl of the revenge that was described by Goethe.''\footnote{ Aleksandroff cited the poem {\it Harfenspieler} dated as of 1795 by Johann Wolfgang von Goethe (1749--1832) and gave a~rough translation into Russian.
-The lines in English here belong to Vernon Watkins (1906--1967).}
+In his terminal years Luzin saw the bottom of the sour bowl of the revenge that was described by Goethe.} \end{itemize}

-It is worth observing that Khinchin, hostile to Luzin, commented on the accusations that Luzin drove Suslin to death \cite{Yush}: ``Suslin is called the student perished by N.~N. Luzin.
+It is worth observing that A.~Ya.
+Khinchin, hostile to Luzin, commented on the accusations that Luzin drove M.~Ya.
+Suslin to death (cp.~\cite[p.~391]{Yush_meetings}):

+\begin{itemize} \item[]{ Suslin is called the student perished by N.~N. Luzin.
 Why, when a man dies from typhus fever this is a rather exaggerated expression.
 In fact Suslin could possibly get typhus fever in Ivanovo.
 Furthermore, in the common opinion it was N.~N. who tried and expelled Suslin from Ivanovo.
-However, the transfer from Moscow to Ivanovo I view as a favor to Suslin who was not hostile to Luzin in those days.''
+But the transfer from Moscow to Ivanovo I view as a favor to Suslin who was not hostile to Luzin in those days.} \end{itemize}